encode/databases/docs/database_queries.md

 ## Creating tables

-Due to databases wrapping around multiple other packages, you can't use [the usual SQLAlchemy core way to create tables](https://docs.sqlalchemy.org/en/20/core/metadata.html#sqlalchemy.schema.MetaData.create_all).
-Luckily, there's a neat workaround using schema compilation:
+Databases doesn't use SQLAlchemy's engine for database access internally.
+[The usual SQLAlchemy core way to create tables with `create_all`](https://docs.sqlalchemy.org/en/20/core/metadata.html#sqlalchemy.schema.MetaData.create_all) is therefore not available.
+To work around this you can use SQLAlchemy to [compile the query to SQL](https://docs.sqlalchemy.org/en/20/faq/sqlexpressions.html#how-do-i-render-sql-expressions-as-strings-possibly-with-bound-parameters-inlined) and then execute it with databases:

 ```python
 from databases import Database